chharvey/counterpoint/docs/spec/intrinsics.md

-## `Tuple`
-`Tuple` objects are fixed-size ordered lists of indexed values, with indices starting at `0`.
-The values of tuples are Solid Language Values.

-## `Record`
-`Record` objects are fixed-size unordered lists of keyed values, with identifier keys.
-The values of records are Solid Language Values.

 ## `List`
 `List` objects are variable-size ordered lists of indexed values, with indices starting at `0`.
 The values of lists are Solid Language Values.